celuda/dotFiles/README.md

 # How to use
 1. Clone this project; if you want to use it for your own, fork it

-2. To move the config files into your home directory, run `python linkDotFilesBackToHome.py`
+2. To create symbolic links of the config files into your home directory, run `python linkDotFilesBackToHome.py`

 3. To install VIM plugins, run `python vim_plugin_install.py`.
 It would use [pathogon](https://github.com/tpope/vim-pathogen) for plugin management.